thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

-given to tribals in the forests to cut down the reserve forests and cultivate the land was far and away the most successful land struggle of the Naxalites, and not any struggle against landlords.
+given to tribals in the forests to cut down the reserve forests and cultivate the land was far and away the most successful land struggle of the _Naxalites_, and not any struggle against landlords.
 Its extent in the five districts of Adilabad,
 Warangal, Khammam, East Godavari and
-Visakhapatnam has been plaintively estimated by the government as upwards of four lakh acres, counting together the achievement of all the Naxalite parties.
+Visakhapatnam has been plaintively estimated by the government as upwards of four lakh acres, counting together the achievement of all the _Naxalite_ parties.
-However, after about the first decade and a half the Naxalite parties came round to the view that beyond a point such a land struggle is harmful to the forest-dwellers themselves, and have since the mid-1990s
+However, after about the first decade and a half the _Naxalite_ parties came round to the view that beyond a point such a land struggle is harmful to the forest-dwellers themselves, and have since the mid-1990s